Mohammed-Shajith/Resume-parser/README.md

 # RESUME PARSER
-__ A resume parser that extracts details form your Resumes (pdf) --
+__ A resume parser which extracts details form your Resumes (pdf) --